Bakuchiol Co2 Extract Concentrate

 Co2 extracted bakuchiol should be stored in darker containers and experience minimal opening of the containers.
 When you’re formulating, it is a great idea to pour off a small amount of either version then re-close the original packaging.
 This will reduce the exposure to air, slowing oxidation.
 You do not have to store this in the refrigerator but it is a good idea to store it in spaces that do not experience big temperature fluctuations.

-Co2 extracted Bakuchiol is sold in 1-ounce amber bottles, 4-ounce amber glass, 8-ounce amber glass, 16-ounce amber glass, 2.2lb (1kg) aluminum bottles.
+Co2 extracted Bakuchioil is sold in 1-ounce amber bottles, 4-ounce amber glass bottles, 8-ounce amber glass bottles, 16-ounce amber glass bottles.